alanchoi00/mtrn4231-klotski-solver/README.md

 For Engineering drawings and assembly details please view the Drawings section at the bottom of this README.

 #### Control
-our setup, this PWM signal is supplied by a Teensy board.
+In our setup, this PWM signal is supplied by a Teensy board.
 To keep the Teensy near our main computer and connected via USB, its PWM output is sent to the end effector over a long cable.

 The Teensy simply monitors the serial connection for messages from the PC.
 It expects an integer value transmitted as a string.
 Upon receiving this string, the Teensy generates a PWM signal to move the servo by the corresponding angular amount.
 For example, sending the message "40" via serial will cause the gripper to open by 40 degrees.